 The Hummus place, (“Hummusia” חומוסייה in Hebrew).

-Maybe you know hummus from back home as a paste or something which you add to a sandwich, in the Middle East, people also eat it as a dish for itself.
-It is served in a specific hummus places in which people come to sit and eat.
-A place which hummus is its main dish will have a much better hummus than restaurants who "also serves hummus".
+Maybe you know hummus from back home as a paste or something which you add to a sandwich, but in the Middle East people also eat it as a dish for itself. it is served in a specific hummus places in which people come to sit and eat.
+A place which hummus is its main dish will have a better hummus than restaurants who “also serves hummus”.
 A hummus place is not just for eating, it is also a social place.
 People come with their friends to chill and have talks and many times will have weekly meetings.
-Some of the new hummus places have a cool chill out atmosphere.
+Some of the new hummus places have a cool chillout atmosphere.

 The basic hummus dish is usually the chickpeas dough combined with tahini and olive oil, the secret is about the spices and the portion between hummus/tahini.
 Most places have the options to add mushrooms/eggplants/eggs and more to the dish.
 There are two approaches of how the hummus should be served, hot or cold.
 The majority of the people I know prefer the hot version.